sumbach/modern-cljs/doc/tutorial-14.md

 But we're in a good position to cover the missing step, because we have the same language on both sides.
-It should not be a PITA to go from one side to the other and vice-versa.
+It should not be a PITA to go from one side to the other.
 Just be prepared to pay a little attention anytime you cross the border in either direction.

 And remember, you can even move the border, if this is useful for any reason.
-By moving the border I mean that you can enable pieces of your code to be movable at will from one side to the other side of the border.
+By moving the border, I mean that you can enable pieces of your code to be movable at will from the client to the server (and vice-versa).

 ## Review the Shopping Calculator